 - Change your password regularly.

 Bad guys, unfortunately, are everywhere these days.
-Take a look at the articles on the Consumer Advocacy site, and you’ll learn a lot about the latest scam operations.
+Take a look at the articles on the Consumer Advocacy site, and you’ll learn a lot about the latest scam operations on Airbnb and elsewhere.
 Scammers are especially active on the internet.
 To combat those predators, you will need to stay one step ahead of them.
 Changing your password regularly with a hard-to-guess password is another thing you can do to help you dodge the bad guys.

 And don’t forget, if you’ve patronized a company that you believe isn’t providing the assistance you should be receiving, contact us.
 We’re open 24 hours a day, 365 days a year – the Consumer Rescue team is always here to help.
 (Michelle Couch-Friedman, Consumer Rescue)